-When getting your hair dyed, there are so many factors that need to be taken into consideration to avoid ending up with a damaged scalp or hair roots after the dye is taken out.
+When getting your hair dyed, many factors need to be considered to avoid ending up with a damaged scalp or hair roots after the dye is taken out.

 Many persons are used to settling for synthetic hair dyes that could cause a lot of damage to their hair if certain precautions are overlooked, but why not settle for an organic hair dye that has no side effects after it is washed out?
 With this in mind, is henna or hair dye better for coloring your hair?

-Many people are of the opinion that when you dye your hair, you’re setting yourself up for damaged hair for the rest of your life.
-This notion is untrue, and yet it keeps a lot of people from dying their hair while in the prime of their lives.
+Many people think that when you dye your hair, you’re setting yourself up for damaged hair for the rest of your life.
+This notion is untrue, and yet it keeps many people from dying their hair while in the prime of their lives.